| Parliamentary Assembly of the Council

 investigation conducted by the authorities into the "disappearances".

-The authorities continued to resort heavily to the use of criminal
+Freedom of expression The authorities continued to resort heavily to the use of criminal

 libel against journalists in order to curb the legitimate exercise